 If you’re receiving nothing at all or minimal hot water, there may be a problem with the pilot light.
-If you’re not confident how to fix the pilot light, contact the Experts at 919-578-4329.
+If you’re not confident how to fix the pilot light, contact the Experts at 919-578-4329 in Raleigh.
 While some owners can relight the pilot light without assistance, it can be risky if you’re unsure of how to light it.

 If you smell natural gas, don’t try to relight the pilot light.
 Contact your area energy provider at once.

 The standard life span of a domestic water heater with appropriate servicing is 10–12 years.
 Even if your water heater isn’t having an issue, it could be at an increased concern of a harmful leak.